ocaml/dune/doc/dune-files.rst

 dune
 ====

-``dune`` files are the main part of dune.
-They are used to describe libraries, executables, tests, and everything dune needs to know about.
+Dune files are the main part of Dune.
+They are used to describe libraries, executables, tests, and everything Dune needs to know about.

-The syntax of ``dune`` files is described in :ref:`metadata-format` section.
+The syntax of Dune files is described in :ref:`metadata-format` section.

-``dune`` files are composed of stanzas.
-For instance a typical ``dune`` looks like:
+Dune files are composed of stanzas, as shown below:

 .. code:: lisp